Previously: Common knowledge topples a dictator. Dreams get weird in the age of Psi.

 “Mother!”
 My bodies rise from their seats and press out of Caffe Reggio.

 My mother sprints down MacDougal Street.
 I stop looking toward the core of the earth.
-I look at the backs of mother’s shoes running away from me.
+I look at the backs of Mother’s shoes running away from me.
 I pick up my crutches and Yankee cap and lumber after her.
 “Mother!”

-My mother darts through Washington Square Park, but I am already there.
+My Mother darts through Washington Square Park, but I am already there.
 I drop my trumpet and my beloved sugar bear and I reach toward her.
 “Mother!”
 She doges my arms by rushing through the fountain.

 She bolts across East 8th Street, but I am hundreds that pour out of buildings.
 Why does she run from me?
 Why does she not want me?